What is it?

 What do we mean by that exactly?
 When creating video content, you will frequently find yourself in a situation where the chosen format lends itself really well to expressing some of your messages but proves a headache for others.

 By mixing and matching, you make use of the full range of tools at your disposal to reach your audience.

 Why do you need it?

-By incorporating animation into live action videos, you can combine a human touch and the powerful language of images and data visualisation, appealing to different parts of the viewers’ brain to make sure your communication is noticed and remembered.
+By incorporating animation into live action videos, you can combine a human touch and the powerful language of images and data visualisation: mixed media videos appeal to different parts of the viewers’ brain to make sure your communication is noticed and remembered.

 What will it look like?

 A good mixed media video will use a blend rather than a patchwork of techniques.
 It is important to ensure visual and stylistic coherence to create a narrative thread to follow and to help your brand be recognised and remembered.

 While it can be interesting to switch between infographics and animation, successful mixed media videos often use a combination on screen, adding animated elements onto footage and vice versa.

 Text and typography offer many opportunities for creating connections between the two.